-- 1. HRMA primer design instructions are found on page 6. - 2.
+- 1. HRMA primer design instructions are found on page 7. - 2.
 When adding HRMA Mix to wells, use "positive pressure pipetting" to ensure uniform sample distribution.
 When pulling liquid from the master mix, compress the pipettor's plunger two stops, and suck up liquid through both the normal level and the blowout.
 When dispensing HRMA mix, expel only to the first plunger stop (no blow-out).
 Refill, while maintaining the blow-out reserve and expel to the first plunger stop again.
 Repeat, until all wells are filled. - 3.
 Avoid bubbles when dispensing template; expel template only to the first plunger stop while pipettors are immersed in liquid.
 Then, drag the pipettor up the side of the plate while compressing the plunger to the second stop (blow-out). - 4.
 Small differences in buffering can cause notable shifts in melt curves, and buffering can even be affected by the type of biological samples used.
 For instance, HRMA of wild-type fin clip DNA samples cannot be directly compared with HRMA of wild-type embryo DNA samples.
 Consistent results are obtained by keeping conditions constant for all samples within an experiment.
-For instance, the relative shape of wild-type versus heterozygous samples will appear the same when assayed using DNA from either fins or embryos.
+For instance, the relative shape of wild-type versus heterozygous samples will appear the same when assayed using DNA from either fins or embryos. - 5.
+Per manufacturer's instructions, once a tube of Precision Melt Mix has been thawed, the unused remainder can be stored at 4°C and used up to several months later, but should never be re-frozen.

-Analyze F0 melt curves
+Analyze F0 generation melt curves